albacoretuna/til/README.md

 find *.txt -exec aspell check {} \;
 ```
 1. [Node Green](https://node.green) has a full list of all ES6 features by version
+1. npm install -g covgen and then covgen <your email address> creates a code of contact!